ryleu/simple-vtt/README.md

 Install Node.JS and NPM and then run `npm i` in the project root.

-Use `npm run start` to start the server.
+Use `npm start` to start the server.

 ## Protocol
 S-VTT uses a simplistic spec for websocket communication: